 Where to Find Serenity: Deck 13 forward on Disney Fantasy and Disney Dream

 Pampering Elements: In addition to the Quiet Cove Pool and much-needed adults-only area found on all Disney ships, Fantasy and Dream feature another dazzling adults-exclusive space called Satellite Sun Deck.
-It's centered on the Satellite Falls water feature, a circular splash pool with benches and a "cascading rain curtain" that sets apart this area from the rest of a kiddo-ridden cruise ship.
+It's centred on the Satellite Falls water feature, a circular splash pool with benches and a "cascading rain curtain" that sets apart this area from the rest of a kiddo-ridden cruise ship.
 Anyone 18 years or older can take advantage of this relaxation area with loungers on the top deck.

 Serenity Secret: The Satellite Sun Deck area might be the exclusive spot to go on Fantasy and Dream but if you crave variety, the upper deck of the Quiet Cove Pool and Cove Bar has poolside loungers, protective canopies and a small wading pool.
 Happily, all of these adults-exclusive areas are free to use.